Return of the Red Squirrel:

 We’ve had great news recently in that Red squirrels are returning to the Lake District.

-The Westmorland Gazette reported that their return is thanks to conservationists such as the Westmorland Red Squirrel Society.
+The Westmorland Gazette reports that conservationists like the Westmorland Red Squirrel Society have helped them return.

 Signs of recovery have been seen at Skellghyll Woods near Ambleside and Betty Fold at Hawkshead Hill.

 The gorgeous Red Squirrel with their distinctive deep auburn colour, wispy ear tufts and bushy tail are one of the most-loved woodland animals and are a joy to see.

 Until recently, Reds have been mostly restricted to Scotland’s pine forests.

 As a native to Britain and Ireland, other areas where Red Squirrels can be found in Northumberland, the North West, Wales, the Isle of White and Poole Harbour.

 At mealtimes reds like seeds, bark and sap from scots pines, ripe hazelnuts, acorns and fungi.